A Global Fish War is Coming, Warns US Coast Guard

 Re: (Score:2)

-Good time for a proxy war (Score:2)
+Good time for a proxy war (Score:2, Funny)

 The US could give a fire and forget torpedo to every one person fishing rowboat in Malaysia and similar places.
 Something they can just point towards any Chinese trawler and dump overboard.
 That'll win via attrition and help solve China's habit of randomly scrawling lines all over the map and saying it's theirs.

-Something fishy going on (Score:2)
+Something fishy going on (Score:3)

 China and Russia want to rape the world (Score:2)